statsbiblioteket/digital-pligtaflevering-aviser-tools/doms/doms-installer/README.md

 start process to keep solr updated:
 ===

-The following command updates solr by running the update script every 3 minutes
+There is placed a script for updating solr every 3 minutes, this can be started by logging into the Vagrant-image and running the following script

-./doms_updater.sh & disown
+./doms_updater.sh